chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/schema/sparse-vector-search.md

 {% /TabbedCodeBlock %}

 {% Note type="info" %}
-The `source_key` specifies which field to generate sparse embeddings from (typically `#document` for document text), and `embedding_function` specifies the function to generate the sparse embeddings.
+The `source_key` specifies which field to generate sparse embeddings from (typically `K.DOCUMENT` for document text), and `embedding_function` specifies the function to generate the sparse embeddings.
 This example uses `ChromaCloudSpladeEmbeddingFunction`, but you can also use other sparse embedding functions like `HuggingFaceSparseEmbeddingFunction` or `FastembedSparseEmbeddingFunction`.
 The sparse embeddings are automatically generated and stored in the metadata field you specify as the `key`.
 {% /Note %}

 ## Create Collection and Add Data